bravoserver/bravo/docs/packets.rst

  * username: string
  * unknown: string

-LoginPackets identify clients to the server.
+Identifies clients to the server.
+The server should reply with an empty LoginPacket if successful (version 0, no username or unknown.)

 The version of the client should be 2 for Alpha servers.